 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-It's important to hire a licensed solar installer.
-This help guarantee that the work is done correctly using the most up-to-date installation methods.
-In Missouri, it's purely up to cities and counties issue contracting licenses.
+Verify that your solar installer is properly licensed.
+This helps ensure that the work is done correctly using current installation best practices.
+In Missouri, cities and counties have the right to issue contracting licenses.
 However, all contractors must register with the Missouri Secretary of State.

-Check consumer review platforms like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see customer feedback about local solar companies.
-Detailed reviews can help you evaluate a company's dependability and level of service.
-Use caution with providers that have no reviews or mostly negative ones.
+Check review sites like TrustPilot, the Better Business Bureau (BBB), and Google Reviews to see feedback from past customers on local solar companies.
+Detailed reviews can help you assess a company's reliability and customer service.
+Use caution with companies that have very few reviews or mostly negative ones.

-High-quality solar installations should come with robust workmanship and performance guarantees.
-The workmanship warranty covers any installation issues like poor wiring, cracks in the panels, or poor alignment.
-The output guarantee ensures an energy generation baseline.
+High-quality solar installations should come with robust workmanship and performance warranties.
+The workmanship warranty covers any installation issues like cracks in the panels, poor alignment, or poor wiring.
+The output warranty guarantees an energy generation baseline.
 Strong warranties reflect a solar provider's confidence in its installations.

 Incentive Type: Property Tax Incentive